BMW M3: M3 Competition

-At launch in 2020, the M3 Competition model was unveiled alongside the standard M3 model.
-Compared to the standard M3, the M3 Competition increases power output by 22 kW to a total of 375 kW and torque is increased by 100 Nm to 650 Nm, and it is offered exclusively with an 8-speed M Steptronic Sport automatic transmission.
+At launch in 2020, the M3 Competition was unveiled alongside the standard M3.
+Compared to the standard M3, the Competition increases power output by 22 kW to a total of 375 kW and torque is increased by 100 Nm to 650 Nm, and it is offered exclusively with an 8-speed M Steptronic Sport automatic transmission.
 The M3 Competition also features a separate transmission oil cooler, black chrome exhaust tips, forged M light-alloy wheels, automatic brake hold function, and high-gloss black mirrors.